Canada 2026 Q3 Outlook: A Softer Start to the Year Masks a Stable Underlying Economic Backdrop

 Figure 2: US and Canadian Policy Rates and expectations

-Source: Bloomberg and the Bank of Canada as of March 23, 2026
+Source: Bloomberg and Vanguard Research as of June 19, 2026

 Source: Statistics Canada